shockstars/shockstars/README.md

 I've taken it upon myself to actually educate people on DID because it's obvious people don't know what it is properly.
-It pisses me off as someone suspecting to have DID.

 <details>
 <summary>What is DID?</summary>